-All staff (paid or voluntary) will receive a robust induction to help them fully understand the systems for safeguarding.
+All staff (paid or voluntary) will receive a robust induction to help them fully understand the safeguarding systems.
 In addition to this policy, this will include our Behaviour Policy, Staff Code of Conduct, Child-on-Child Abuse Policy, the Prevent Duty, how to respond to children who are absent from, or who go missing from education, our response to CSE and the role of the DSL, including their identity and that of their Deputy DSLs.
-We will provide copies of policies and a copy of at least Part One and Annex B, or Annex A if more appropriate, of KCSiE 2023 to all staff at induction.
+We will provide copies of policies and a copy of at least Part One and Annex B, or Annex A if more appropriate, of KCSiE 2024 to all staff at induction.
+We will maintain a record of induction.